Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Pexels

 Located in the municipalities of Steinkjer and Snasa in Trondelag county, this lake is the sixth-largest lake in Norway.
-It covers an area of 120 square kilometres and surrounding it you will find villages of Folling and Sunnan at the south-western end and the village of Snasa at the north-eastern end.
-Situated 24 metres above sea level, a railway line called Nordlandsbanen runs along the southern shore.
-Did you know it is one of the few lakes which are evolved due to glacier erosion?
+It covers an area of 120 square kilometers, and surrounding it you will find the villages of Folling and Sunnan at the south-western end and the village of Snasa at the north-eastern end.
+Situated 24 meters above sea level, a railway line called Nordlandsbanen runs along the southern shore.
+Did you know it is one of the few lakes that evolved due to glacier erosion?

 6. Tunnsjoen